freenas/freenas-docs/userguide/intro.rst

 * The :guilabel:`Hold Pending Snapshots` checkbox has been added to :menuselection:`Tasks --> Replication Tasks --> ADD`.

+* Replication Task log files can be easily displayed and downloaded in :menuselection:`Tasks --> Replication Tasks`.

 * The :guilabel:`Use --fast-list` checkbox has been added to :menuselection:`Tasks --> Cloud Sync Tasks --> ADD`.